-How I Made Homemaking My Hobby: Confessions Of A Creative Messy
+How I Made Homemaking My Hobby: Confessions Of A Messy Creative

 I’ve always been drawn to creativity.
 It made me happy to dance and sing as a young child.
 I loved to write stories and make art.
 I have a distinct memory of living in Kansas City, MO as a young girl.
 We were downtown, at an arts center, and there was this big room for kids to make art.
 I saw all of the colors, and a powerful surge of joy from the Holy Spirit overtook me.
 It was a significant moment.